 Many utilities expressed concern at workshops about the tax implications resulting from this requirement and any inconsistencies that may arise if only Commission regulated utilities meet this requirement.
 While we agree that the recommended changes will have tax impacts, we believe the conservation benefits outweigh these impacts and that the changes should be approved.

+The Commission decided at the special agenda not to include the mandatory individual metering requirement in the rules to be proposed.
+The remaining changes to the rule were to change "sewer" to "wastewater" and that can be accomplished outside of this docket.
+Therefore, the rule has been removed from this recommendation.

 25-30.320 Refusal or Discontinuance of Service - The recommended revisions to this rule add a provision that prohibits a utility from discontinuing service if the infraction has been remedied by the customer prior to the arrival of the utility to disconnect service.
 The goal of this new language is to prevent improper, premature disconnection of service by the utility.